 How To Calculate p-Value in Excel

-The theory behind p-values and the null hypothesis might seem complicated at first, but understanding the concepts will help you navigate the world of statistics.
-Unfortunately, these terms are often misused in popular science, so it would be useful for everyone to understand the basics.
+The theory behind “p-values” and the null hypothesis might seem complicated initially, but understanding the concepts helps you navigate the world of statistics.
+Unfortunately, these terms often get misused in popular science, so it would be essential for everyone to understand the basics.

-Calculating the p-value of a model and proving/disproving the null hypothesis is surprisingly simple with MS Excel.
-There are two ways to do it and we’ll cover both of them.
+Calculating the “p-value” of a model and proving/disproving the null hypothesis is surprisingly simple with MS Excel.
+There are two ways to do it.
 Let’s dig in.

 Null Hypothesis and p-Value

-The null hypothesis is a statement, also referred to as a default position, which claims that the relationship between the observed phenomena is non-existent.
-It can also be applied to associations between two observed groups.
+The null hypothesis is a statement, also referred to as a default position, claiming that the relationship between the observed phenomena is non-existent.
+The null hypothesis can also apply to associations between two experimental groups.
 During the research, you test this hypothesis and try to disprove it.

-The p-value represents the chance that the statistical summary would be equal to or greater than the observed value when the null hypothesis is true for a certain statistical model.
-Though it is often expressed as a decimal number, it is generally better to express it as a percentage.
-For example, the p-value of 0.1 should be represented as 10%.
+The “p-value” represents the chance that the statistical summary would be equal to or greater than the observed value when the null hypothesis is valid for a particular statistical model.
+Though the “p-value” often gets expressed as a decimal number, it is generally better to describe it as a percentage.
+For example, the “p-value” of 0.1 should get represented as 10%.

-A low p-value means that the evidence against the null hypothesis is strong.
+A low “p-value” means that the evidence against the null hypothesis is strong.
 This further means that your data is significant.
-On the other hand, a high p-value means that there’s no strong evidence against the hypothesis.
-To prove that the fad diet works, researchers would need to find a low p-value.
+On the other hand, a high “p-value” means there’s no strong evidence against the hypothesis.
+To prove that the fad diet works, researchers need to find a low “p-value.”

 A statistically significant result is the one that is highly unlikely to happen if the null hypothesis is true.
-The significance level is denoted with the Greek letter alpha and it has to be bigger than the p-value for the result to be statistically significant.
+The significance level gets denoted with the Greek letter “alpha,” and it has to be bigger than the “p-value” for the result to be statistically significant.

-Many researchers in a wide range of fields use the p-value to get a better and deeper insight into the data they’re working with.
-Some of the prominent fields include sociology, criminal justice, psychology, finance, and economics.
+Many researchers use the “p-value” to get a better and deeper insight into the experiment’s data.
+Some prominent scientific fields that use “p-value” include sociology, criminal justice, psychology, finance, and economics.

 Finding the p-Value in Excel 2010

-NOTE: For the purposes of this article, we’ll split it into MS Excel 2010 and 2016.
-Though the steps should generally apply to all versions, the layout of the menus and whatnot will differ.
+NOTE: This article covers p-value functionality for MS Excel 2010 and 2016, but the steps should generally apply to all versions.
+However, the graphical user interface (GUI) layout of the menus and whatnot will differ.

 - Create and populate the table.
 Our table looks like this: